 How Zapier and Badgr work together, an example of how to set up a Zap and a preview of the templates available to users.

-Badgr has decided to partner with Zapier which means that users now have a lot of new and exciting options for automating badging.
-In this article, we will walk you through how Zapier works as well as some templates we’ve set up with them to make your badging process even more efficient than before.
+Badgr has now partnered with Zapier which means that users now have many new and exciting options for automating badging.
+In this article, we'll walk you through how Zapier works as well as some templates we’ve set up with them to make your badging process even more efficient than before.

 When you first connect with Badgr on the Zapier site, you will be prompted to select either Badgr US, Badgr EU, Badgr AU, or Badgr CA. Please select the location that corresponds with the server that your Badgr account is on.

-The basic idea behind Zapier is that one action begets another.
+The basic idea behind Zapier is that one action triggers another.

-To get a better idea of how Zapier works here is an example of how adding a new email address to a document on the application Google sheets can trigger a badge award.
+To get a better idea of how Zapier works, here's an example of how adding a new email address to a document on the application Google sheets can trigger a badge award.

-After clicking on continue, you will be asked to enter the email address or login associated with the app from which you are triggering the Zap.
+2. After clicking continue, you'll be asked to enter the email address or login associated with the app from which you are triggering the Zap.

-In this case of Google Sheets, the next step is to link to the specific sheet and worksheet from which the Zap will be triggered.
+3. When connecting to Google sheets, the next step is to link to the specific sheet and worksheet from which the Zap will be triggered.

-To make things easier for you, Zapier automatically tests the sheet for you to make sure it works.
+4. To make things easier, Zapier automatically tests the sheet for you to make sure it works.

 From the Zapier site: